 Feeling bored, I picked up some camera gear and drove out to Duke Farms in Hillsborough.
 Just a few minutes from my house as I drove along Blue Spring Road, I noticed the pink blossoms on one of the trees.
 So I pulled over and captured a few images.
 I just love how all the pink looks against a background of green.

-Even though I spend most of it indoors, with a runny nose, and itchy and watery eyes, and I can barley breathe, spring is my favourite season of the year.
-I grew up in the West Indies where there is no fall, no spring, and definitely no winter.
+Even though I spend most of it indoors, with a runny nose, and itchy and watery eyes, and I can barely breathe, spring is my favourite season of the year.
+I grew up in the British West Indies (Caribbean) where there is no fall, no spring, and definitely no winter.
 But it’s not summer all year long.

 There is the dry season and a wet season.
 The dry season runs from about February to June while the wet season starts in July and ends in January.
 During the wet season, there is less sunshine and more rain.
 Of course, there is also a hurricane season which starts in June and ends in November.
 Ignoring the occasional tropical rain forest shower, with blue sky weather and warm sunshine, the dry season is an ideal time for the islands.

 During that wet season, the rains come more frequently and last longer.
 The land turns an even deeper shade of green.
-The islands enter a time of renewal when the fruit trees bear so much fruit — bananas, mangoes, java plums, cashews, plum rose, soursop, sugar apple, acerola cherries, coco plum, guava, guinep, golden apple, papaya, jamun fruit.
+The islands enter a time of renewal when the fruit trees bear so much fruit; bananas, mangoes, java plums (Syzygium cumini), cashews, plum rose (Syzygium samarangense ), soursop (Annona muricata), sugar apple, acerola cherries, coco plum, Bequia plum (Spondias purpurea), guava, guinep (Melicoccus bijugatus), golden apple (Spondias Dulcis), avocado, and papaya.
 The list of fruits is long.